cheklmn/Corpus-sizes-embeddings/README.md

 ## Introduction
 In the application, the text from english Wikipedia corpus was used.
-The idea is to train models on corpus slices of different size as well as
+The idea is to train models on corpus slices of different size and then evaluate the model on various datasets To test word frequencies influence, the following approach is taken:
+* Word pairs from a dataset are
+Low, Mid, High and Mixed, based on the frequency of words in the pair

 To determine the effect corpus size has on the word embedding,